matt-culbert/CloakNDaggerC2/README.md

 - ```rc``` runs a command through the terminal, this can be anything (Still working on making commands work that are more than one word.
 So '''whoami''' works fine but '''cat /etc/passwd''' has issues
 - ```rd``` reads the supplied directory.
 Use it with '''rd <directory path>'''

+To generate keys, run the ```crypto.py``` app and copy the public key PEM contents into the implant.go file

 Todo: